1980–81 in English football: Diary of the season

 30 September 1980: September draws to a close with Ipswich Town leading the First Division by four points over their nearest rivals Liverpool, Everton and Aston Villa.
 Crystal Palace have slumped to the bottom of the table and are joined in the relegation zone by Manchester City and Leeds United.
 The race for a place in the First Division next season is headed by the Second Division top three of Blackburn Rovers, West Ham United and Notts County.
 Cambridge United's promising start has fallen away and they now stand third from bottom.

 1 October 1980: Manchester City sack manager Malcolm Allison and replace him with Norwich City's John Bond, who in turn is replaced by Ken Brown.

 2 October 1980: Terry Venables departs Crystal Palace to take over at Queens Park Rangers, who sacked Tommy Docherty earlier that day.
 Crystal Palace appoint Venables' assistant, Ernie Walley as caretaker manager.

-15 October 1980: England suffer a 2–1 defeat to Romania in Bucharest in their second World Cup qualifier.

 17 October 1980: Andy Ritchie, the highly promising Manchester United striker who turns 20 next month, is surprisingly sold to Brighton & Hove Albion for £500,000.

 22 October 1980: Bottom of the First Division, Manchester City win their first league match of the season at the thirteenth attempt when they defeat Tottenham Hotspur 3–1.

 31 October 1980: Aston Villa, who last won a top division title in 1910, finish October as First Division leaders, though Ipswich Town, still unbeaten, are two points behind them with two games in hand.
 Liverpool, Nottingham Forest, Manchester United and West Bromwich Albion are a further two points behind.
 Crystal Palace, Manchester City and Brighton & Hove Albion occupy the relegation places.
 The race for three places in the First Division next season is being headed by Notts County, West Ham United and Chelsea, with Swansea City, Blackburn Rovers and Sheffield Wednesday in close contention.

 11 November 1980: Ipswich Town's unbeaten start to the season ends when they lose their fifteenth match 1–0 to bottom-placed Brighton & Hove Albion.

-19 November 1980: England get their World Cup qualifying campaign back on track with a 2–1 win over Switzerland at Wembley.

 29 November 1980: Ken Brown makes his first signing for Norwich City by paying Liverpool £100,000 for 19-year-old central defender Dave Watson.